 - the way you feel about your body

 - your relationships

 - the way you express yourself sexually

 These changes can be very upsetting.

 Your medical team should discuss these issues with you before and during your treatment.
 If you feel you would like to discuss things further, ask your doctor for a referral to a counsellor or call the Cancer Information and Support Service on Tel. .

 If you have a partner, it helps to be as open as possible with them about how you are feeling.
 The Cancer Council Victoria booklet called Sexuality, intimacy and cancer may also be helpful to read.
 Read the .

 Research into lymphoma

 When a cure isn't possible

 If lymphoma has been diagnosed in its later stages, the cancer may have spread to the point where a cure is no longer possible.
 Treatment then focuses on improving quality of life by relieving the symptoms (this is called ‘palliative’ treatment).
 Medications can be used to relieve pain, nausea and vomiting.
-The Cancer Council Victoria booklet called Living with advanced cancer may be helpful to read.
+The may be helpful to read.